cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Acos(SparseMatrix x)
           SparseColVec Acos(SparseColVec x)
           SparseRowVec Acos(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  A scalar number or one-dimensional or two-dimensional array for which to calculate the arccosine.
+         A scalar number or one-dimensional or two-dimensional array for which to calculate the arccosine.
 Must be between -1 and 1 inclusive.
    Returns:
        The angle in radians whose cosine equals x, ranging from 0 to π.
 Returns NaN if x is outside the range [-1, 1].
    Example: